There is a notation used in describing the movements you are doing on the cube:

 z: Rotate the cube on its side to the right (like doing F, but move the whole cube)

-A lower case letter of any normal face means turn two layers, i.e. the one you are turning and the middle layer next to it at the same time:
+A lower case letter of any normal face means turn two faces, i.e. the one you are turning and the middle face next to it at the same time:

 f: F and S